 “You have a very limited amount of time to get a potential customer’s attention and answer key questions about what your business does,” says Mark Joyner, author of a book on business naming called The Irresistible Offer: How to Sell Your Product or Service in 3 Seconds or Less.
 “This is especially true for small businesses that don’t have millions of dollars to spend on a major branding effort.”

 The key is to come up with a name and tagline combo “that hits you between the eyes in one eyeful,” Joyner says.
 The name should be memorable, while the tagline needs to answer questions the potential customer wants to know: What are you selling?
 What does it cost (not only in terms of price, but also time)?
 Why should I believe you?
 What’s in it for me?

-To home in on what the name and tagline should be, ask yourself these questions set forth by Cheryl Isen, principal of Isen and Co., which hires out on-call chief marketing officers:
+To home in on what the name and tagline should be, ask yourself these questions set forth by Cheryl Isen, CMO and owner of Isen and Co., which hires out on-call chief marketing officers:

-3. Study the competition.
+- Study the competition.
 What can you do better?
 How can you set yourself apart?
-Be careful not to choose a name that is too similar.
+Be careful not to choose a name that is too similar to an existing business.

 Consider the type of name you’re after.
 Giant corporations with marketing dollars to blow can afford abstract names (think Amazon or Bluetooth—visual words that say nothing about the product).
 “It’s far less expensive to name a company with a descriptive title and tagline,” Isen says.

 - Online business-naming tools such as Wordoid.com can help generate ideas.

 - Get out the dictionary and thesaurus to jump-start the brainstorm.

 - List qualities, services or promises you want to convey to the customer.